-The applicants are requesting to change the vacant subject properties from GU to RR-1 for the purpose of developing a single-family residence.
-The two individual parcels currently fail to meet the lot requirements for the GU zoning classification; however, when combined to create a single lot, will meet the proposed RR-1 zoning lot requirements.
-The RR-1 classification permits single-family residential land uses on a minimum oneacre lot, with a minimum lot width and depth of 125 feet, and a minimum living area of 1,200 square feet.
+The applicants are seeking a change of zoning classification from AU to RR-1 for the purpose of legitimizing an undeveloped substandard lot for the purpose of constructing one single-family residence.

+The proposed RR-1 classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet, and a minimum house size of 1,200 square feet.
 The RR-1 classification permits horses, barns and horticulture as accessory uses to a single-family residence.